jhudsl/bologna/README.md

 3. Run `docker pull seankross/bologna`
 4. To start the RStudio server `docker run --name=rstudiocon -e USER=<username> -e PASSWORD=<password> -dp 8787:8787
     seankross/bologna`.
-I may not do `-e ROOT=TRUE`.
-Then log into `YOURIP:8787` using the username and password.For making multiple users, see
+You may also do `-e ROOT=TRUE`, but you still should have USER/PASSWORD.
+Then log into `YOURIP:8787` using the username and password.
+For making multiple users, see
     <https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image#multiple-users>.
 5. To access this running container in the Terminal, run `docker exec -it "<containerID>" bash` (find the `ID` from `docker ps`).
 Then run